-1. Letter of Intent
+B. Letter of Intent and Pre-Application

-Letters of Intent are not required.
+Letter of Intent Letters of Intent are not required.

-2. Pre-application

-Pre-applications are not required.
+2. Pre-ApplicationPre-applications are not required.

-C. CONTENT AND FORMS OF SBIR/STTR APPLICATION
+C. CONTENT AND FORMAT OF APPLICATION

-Part IV, of Section C (this Section) describes all of the required and optional information that must be included in the grant application package.
+Part IV, of Section C (this Section) describes all the required and optional information that must be included in the grant application package.
 All of the following components (numbers 1-7) must be included in the grant application package or at least addressed.
 All of the information provided in response to numbers 1-7 below will be evaluated using the Review Criteria described in Part V, Application Review Information.